|

 winter hay purposes.

-establishes rapidly, withstands dryer conditions, does well in many different soils,
+- Bermuda does well in many different type soils

-and has the ability to enter dormancy in severe droughts and will come back when the dry
+- Bermuda has the ability to enter dormancy in severe droughts and will "green" back up when the

 and hay production